3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

 Finally, we need phase solutions that can be applied to the target source.
-Because we will interpolate solutions between phase calibrator scans, we just need one phase solution per phasecal scan.
-So solint should include all the data from each scan to form a solution.
+Since we will interpolate solutions between phase calibrator scans, we only require one phase solution for each phase calibrator scan.
+Therefore, the solution interval should encompass all the data from each scan to create a solution.

 os.system('rm -rf calsources.p2')